%20isn%E2%80%99t%20as%20Disruptive%20for%20You%20Think.png)

 Switching becomes easier when it is seen as an operational improvement, not a disruption.

-The right time is when your current setup starts limiting how efficiently you can run your business.
+The right time is before your current setup starts limiting how efficiently you can run your business – not after you're already feeling it.